Azure/azure-functions-sql-extension/README.md

-# SQL Server Extension for Azure Functions #
+# Azure SQL Extension for Azure Functions #

 ## Introduction ##

-This repository contains extension code for SQL Server input and output bindings as well as a quick start, tutorial, and samples of how to use them.
-A high level explanation of each binding is provided below.
-More in depth descriptions of each binding are in their respective sample sections.
+This repository contains extension code for the Azure SQL trigger and bindings as well as a quick start, tutorial, and samples of how to use them.
+A high level explanation of the trigger and bindings is provided below.
+Additional information for each is in their respective sample sections.

 - **input binding**: takes a SQL query to run on a provided table and returns the output of the query.
 - **output binding**: takes a list of rows and upserts them into the user table (i.e. If a row doesn't already exist, it is added.
 If it does, it is updated).
-- **trigger binding** requires the user to specify the name of a table, and in the event a change occurs (i.e. the row is updated, deleted, or inserted), the binding will return the updated rows and values along with any associated metadata.
+- **trigger**: requires the user to specify the name of a table, and in the event a change occurs (i.e. the row is updated, deleted, or inserted), the trigger will return the updated rows and values along with any associated metadata.

 ## Table of Contents ##